 Tentacles is a way to circumvent Censorship

-Tentacles is not something unique to Japan
+Tentacles are not unique to Japan.

 Do the Japanese really like tentacles?